MicrosoftDocs/architecture-center/docs/example-scenario/digital-health/remote-patient-monitoring-content.md

 > How much will this cost to run?
 See if you can answer this without dollar amounts.
 > Are there ways I could save cost?
-> If it scales linearly, than we should break it down by cost/unit.
+> If it scales linearly, then we should break it down by cost/unit.
 If it does not, why?
 > What are the components that make up the cost?
 > How does scale affect the cost?